 Investors will be watching the S&P to see if it can breach 1,000, a key technical and psychological mark.
 The market will face resistance getting to that point, but piercing 1,000 could also be perceived as a buy signal, causing the market to rally even higher.

-The market tested the level earlier in the week, coming within about 4 points but was unable to get any further.
+The market tested the level early last week, coming within about four points, but was unable to get any further.

 The price movements have been dramatic and impressive, said Keith Springer, president of Capital Financial Advisory Services in Sacramento, California.